 CALL FOR PAPERS

-Interested contributors should contact guest editors Pavitra Sundar and Debashree Mukherjee directly, sending a 500-word proposal and a short bio no later than January 4, 2021 to firstname.lastname@example.org and email@example.com.
-Contributors will be notified by August 1, 2021; article drafts will be due by April 15, 2021 and will then be sent out for anonymous peer review.
+Interested contributors should contact guest editors Amanda Frisken and Gretchen Soderlund directly, sending a 500-word proposal and short bio no later than July 15, 2021 to email@example.com and firstname.lastname@example.org.
+Contributors will be notified by August 1, 2021; article drafts will be due by December 1, 2021 and then will be sent out for anonymous peer review.